Click to view videos

 Spectacular views from the top of the second tallest peak in WA, called Punurrunha by the Aboriginal people.
 There are three walks of varying lengths and difficulty:

-A walk trail takes you down the steep descent into Weano Gorge to the emerald waters of Handrail Pool.
+A walking trail takes you down the steep descent into Weano Gorge to the emerald waters of Handrail Pool.

 Class 6 Restricted Areas

 The Weano, Hancock and Knox Gorges all end in restricted Class 6 areas.
-DO NOT enter these restricted areas without permission from the rangers.
+NO NOT enter these restricted areas without permission from the rangers.